NarodBocaj/soa-mortality-table-search/README.md

 | `--max-id` | 3500 | Upper bound for table ID scan |
 | `--limit` | 10 | Max tables to scrape in test mode (ignored with `--full`) |

-## Deploying to Vercel

-Because the project is a static site with no build step, Vercel deploys it automatically:

-1. Fork or clone this repo and push to GitHub.
-2. Import the repository in the [Vercel dashboard](https://vercel.com/new).
-3. Leave all build settings at their defaults (framework: **Other**, build command: blank, output directory: blank).
-4. Click **Deploy** — Vercel will serve `index.html` and `data.js` as static assets.

-To update the live data after a rescrape, commit the new `data.js` and push; Vercel redeploys automatically.

 ## Using the search